 Access outline information here on Law Society membership entitlements and financial benefits.

-Member Services Directory
+Member Services Directory - now online

 Apply for membership

 You can purchase membership as part of the practising certificate process or you can renew or buy membership on its own.

 The cost of standard membership of the Law Society is €85.
 However, discounted fees also apply as follows:

 - Less than one year qualified and admitted in current year - €20